joeyguerra/joeyguerra/pages/blog/2025/go-live-now.md

 excerpt: "\"Go live now\" has a bad reputation in software circles.
 People hear it and think: rushed, untested, incomplete, risky.
 But it doesn't have to mean that."
 published: 2025-10-13T18:26:00Z
 uri: '/blog/2025/go-live-now.html'
-tags: ['making', 'software', 'series', 'principles']
+tags: ['making', 'software', 'series', 'principles', 'businesses']
 ---

 **Blog Series: Making Software Work for Growing Businesses**